Largest City - Virginia Beach

 The United State's first academic Greek society, Phi Beta Kappa, was also founded at William and Mary in 1776.
 Near campus is Colonial Williamsburg, which creates the Historical Triangle with Jamestown and Yorktown.
 Multiple museums, reenactments and the 23-mile scenic Colonial Parkway provide much to explore for international students who are interested in American history.

 History not your cup of tea?
-Got your eyes on a city?
-George Mason University INTO Pathway in Fairfax is just minutes away from Washington, D.C. and offers 199 degree programs.
-There were 1,727 international students enrolled at George Mason University in 2010.
-George Mason University also has the largest student body, 32,562 students, for the 2010–2011 school year.
-Additional campuses are located in Arlington, Loudoun and Prince William.
+Got your eyes on studying in a city?
+George Mason University in Fairfax is just minutes away from Washington, D.C. and offers 199 degree programs.
+As of 2018, about 3,498 international students study at George Mason University, representing at least 50 countries.
+Additional campuses are located in Arlington, Loudoun, and Prince William.

 James Madison University was ranked number three in the U.S. World and News Report's U.S. News College Compass Best Colleges 2011.
 Located in Harrisonburg in the Shenandoah Valley, James Madison University, a public institution, was originally a woman's college.
 The sports teams compete at the NCAA Division I level and their Greek system encompasses 20 fraternities and sororities.